wp-plugins/coupon-creator/readme.txt

 == Description ==

 > <strong>Support on WordPress.org</strong> is for troubleshooting bugs and related issues.
-The forums are monitored and replied to within one week's time.
+The forums are monitored and replied to within one week's time, but usually within a day or two.
 >
 > If you are looking for direct support please check out [Coupon Creator Pro](http://couponcreatorplugin.com)